zama-ai/concrete/docs/dev/GETTING-STARTED.md

 - intermediate representation
     - a data structure to represent a calculation
-    - basically a computation graph where nodes are either inputs or operations
+    - basically a computation graph where nodes are either inputs or operations on other nodes
 - tracing
     - act of creating intermediate representation from plain python functions
     - this is awesome to have to avoid manual intermediate representation creation
 - bounds
     - before intermediate representation is sent to the compiler, we need to know which node will output which type (e.g., uint3 vs uint5)
-    - there are several ways to do this but the simplest one is to evaluate the intermediate representation with all combinations of inputs and remember the maximum and the minimum values for each node
+    - there are several ways to do this but the simplest one is to evaluate the intermediate representation with all combinations of inputs and remember the maximum and the minimum values for each node, which is what we call bounds, and bounds can be used to determine the appropriate type for each node

 ## Module Structure